Normal opening season (Tue, Wed, Sat, Sun): February 1st – May 1st*

 If you are staying overnight at the cabin, please feel free to reserve a bedspace when you arrive.
 To do this, go upstairs (the stairs are right by the entrance), find available beds there, put your stuff there, remember your bed number, and then write down your name by the corresponding bed number on the signup sheet by the information boards at the entrance.

 All payments (dinner, evening meals, staying the night, breakfast, sunday dinner, or just a small snack) is done in the bar in Storepeis.
 If the bar is not open, our volunteers are probably helping out in the kitchen.
-Feel free to drop by the kitchen, and Dave with his volunteers will help you out.
+Feel free to drop by the kitchen, and Stine with his volunteers will help you out.
 If you want to become a volunteer to help the cabin go around, and gain some perks and cooking skills, please see the hyttevakt page.

-On Saturday, our chef Dave serves the traditional pancake dinner with pea soup at 16:00.
-If you have any allergies, don’t hesitate to contact us beforehand, or just talk to Dave in the kitchen, and we will find a solution.
+On Saturday, our chef Stine serves the traditional pancake dinner with pea soup at 16:00.
+If you have any allergies, don’t hesitate to contact us beforehand, or just talk to Stine in the kitchen, and we will find a solution.
 A cold evening meal (usually bread with pålegg, and soup on the side) is served around 21 or 22, but can be served earlier or later upon request.
 Just ask the volunteers.
 Breakfast on Sunday is usually served at 09, and Sunday dinner is served at 14:00 and is usually pretty fancy if we dare say so ourselves.

 During the weekend, you are very welcome to use the fireplace in storepeis, use all of the common areas, and either the electrical or/and the wood fired sauna.
 Because the current hot tub solution requires a lot of maintenance in order to follow health regulations, we only fire it on every other opening week until we have a better solution.